scummvm/scummvm/doc/docportal/using_scummvm/game_settings.rst

 _`Paths tab`
 --------------

-Use the paths tab to tell ScummVM where to look for particular files of the game.
+Use the paths tab to tell ScummVM where to look for particular game files.

 ,,,,,,,

 **Save Path**
-	The folder in which ScummVM will store the game's saved games.
+	The folder in which ScummVM will store the saved games.
 If this is not set, the saved games will be stored in the default directory.

+	*savepath* (string)

 **Extra Path**
-	This is the folder that ScummVM will look in for various extra files.
+	This is the folder that ScummVM will look for various extra files.
 These could include one or more of:

-	* Additional datafiles required for certain games (for example, kyra.dat)
+	* Additional datafiles required for certain games
-	* Soundfonts (see MIDI tab)
+	* Soundfonts
-	* MT-32 ROMs (see MT-32 emulation)
+	* MT-32 ROMs

+	*extrapath* (string)

 **Game Path**
 	The folder in which the game’s data files are stored.

+	*gamepath* (string)
 ,,,,,,,

 _`Engine tab`